MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

 ## Clean up resources

-When you're done with the tutorial, you can delete the resources you created to avoid incurring additional costs.
+When you finish the tutorial, you can delete the resources, you created to avoid incurring other costs.
 To delete the resources, follow these steps:

 1. Browse to your workspace homepage.
 1. Delete the notebook created in this tutorial.